danij/Forum/doc/Install.md

 Custom authentication works by storing user accounts in a local database.

-Create a new username & database in PostgreSQL and the following tables in that database:
+Create a new username & database in PostgreSQL and add the following tables in that database:

     CREATE TABLE logins (
         id SERIAL PRIMARY KEY,